 23. Be a guest on podcasts and webinars

-Podcasts and webinars are the virtual equivalent of speaking at a live event.
-Being a guest on a podcast or delivering a webinar for a strategic partner puts you in front of a completely difference audience — and when the audience aligns with your ideal client persona, it can be the perfect opportunity for a win-win-win:
+Podcasts and webinars are the virtual equivalents of speaking at a live event.
+Being a guest on a podcast or delivering a webinar for a strategic partner puts you in front of a completely different audience — and when the audience aligns with your ideal client persona, it can be the perfect opportunity for a win-win-win:

 - The podcaster or strategic partner wins because you show up prepared, you provide valuable information relevant to their audience, and you make them look good.